censorship-no/ceno-browser-v2/README.md

 The Ouinet client configuration is currently hardcoded at build time and cannot be changed at run time.
 You may customize the `local.properties` file with your values and rebuild as needed.

-By default, the latest versions of the Ouinet library and GeckoView (CENO fork) are automatically downloaded from Maven Central repository and used for building both the debug and release variants CENO Browser.
+By default, the latest versions of the Ouinet library and GeckoView (Ceno fork) are automatically downloaded from the Maven Central repository and used for building both the debug and release variants of Ceno Browser.

 # Test Channel on Google Play Store